how it works

 John Maynard Keynes

 We are attracted to surroundings and relationships we are at home with and match our expectations, even when they are uncomfortable or destructive.
 They are familiar and we have ways to handle them.
-And if we can't find them, we re-create them, or even imagine them out of thin air to match old expectations.
-And end up realising our worst fears and avoiding wonderful opportunities.

-Some override commonsense and erode health and vitality.
+Some override common-sense and erode health and vitality.
 Some limit achievement and put a ceiling on prosperity and happiness.

 motivation